SJD3340/Excel_Uniform_Billing/README.md

 # Excel_Uniform_Billing
-Utilized excel to identify and correct a major ongoing billing error.
+Utilized excel to identify and correct a major, ongoing billing error.